UltraMessaging/rtlim/README.md

 The rtlim C API consists of an object that is created, and then used to control the rate of any arbitrary operation.
-The intent is that it is used in association with sending messages, but it could be anything.
+The motivation is to control the rate of sending messages, but it could be anything.

-To use an rtlim object, you "take" one or more tokens from it prior to the operation you want controlledd.
+To use an rtlim object, you "take" one or more tokens from it before the operation you want to be controlled.
 If you are within the allowed rate, the "take" function returns right away.
 If you are exceeding the rate limit and blocking mode is selected,